ellakoa/postcard-poem/content/posts/washer-woman.md

   put into the pot.
 The Folkestone Washer Women is one of a few terms that is used to describe the heavy rain clouds that chase in from the channel and if you get caught outside on one of their wash days you are in for a soaking.
-The old signal box is at at Folkestone Harbour station before the redevelopment of this area.
+The old signal box at Folkestone Harbour station before the redevelopment of this area.
 I remember as a child standing on the pier and watching the boat trains arrive at the harbour station, one particular time I saw a girl about my age in a smart coat with a little suitcase by her feet, how exotic I thought as I dreamed about her destination.
 collection: Kent Views
 aspect: landscape
 image: /img/weather-folkestone-tiny.jpg